RubyAquaMarine/aquastrade-fe/docs/addNewTokens.md

-# how to add your token to Aquas.Trade
+# How to add your erc20 token

+- deploy token on ETH (Bridge to SKALE) or deploy on SKALE

-Step 1
+## Step 1

 - `aquastrade-fe/src/app/Utils/config.ts`

-* at `line 3 and 5` , add your Symbol and Address
+- find `tokenSymbols` and `tokenAddresses` then add your Symbol and Symbol, Address, Decimal, Logo info

+- add Logo.svg or .png to `aquastrade-fe/public`

-Step 2
+## Step 2

 http://localhost:3000/swap/amm